Ali G Gharavi, MD Specialties: Nephrology

 - VNSNY CHOICE

-The principal investigator on multiple current projects funded by the the National Institutes of Health (NIH), Dr. Gharavi has specific interests in the genetics of kidney disease, including IgA nephropathy and congenital abnormalities of the kidney and urinary tract.
-His research has identified genes and risk loci for many kidney diseases, and has demonstrated the utility of sequencing for the diagnosis and management of patients with nephropathy.
-As Director of the Center for Precision Medicine and Genomics and a multiple principal investigator of the NIH "All of Us" program, he aims to enhance access to genomic medicine for underserved populations and reduce health disparities .
+The principal investigator on multiple research projects funded by the the National Institutes of Health (NIH), Dr. Gharavi has specific interests in the genetics of kidney diseases, including IgA nephropathy and congenital abnormalities of the kidney and urinary tract.
+His research has identified genes and risk loci for many kidney diseases, and has demonstrated the utility of sequencing for the diagnosis and management of patients with kidney disorders.

-Dr. Gharavi is the author of over 100 peer-reviewed publications.
 After receiving his medical degree from George Washington University, Dr. Gharavi completed his Internal medicine residency at Mount Sinai Medical Center and fellowships in hypertension and nephrology, also at Mount Sinai.
 He then completed a postdoctoral fellowship in human genetics at Yale University School of Medicine.
 He previously held academic appointments at Yale University School of Medicine and Mount Sinai School of Medicine and hospital appointments at Mount Sinai Hospital.
+Dr. Gharavi is the author of over 100 peer-reviewed publications and has led national and International committees related to genetic testing and research for kidney disorders.
 He was a recipient of the Judson Daland Prize for Outstanding Clinical Investigation from the American Philosophical Society, the National Kidney Foundation Clinical Scientist Award and The Kidney and Urology Foundation Innovator award.
 He was elected to the American Society of Clinical Investigation and the American Association of Physicians.

 - NewYork-Presbyterian / Columbia University Irving Medical Center